Program Director: John R. Corboy, M.D.

 Training Curriculum in Multiple Sclerosis

-Over the one-year course of the fellowship, the fellow will participate in training at multiple locations and different venues.
-Training will occur at the University of Colorado Hospital, the Anschutz Outpatient Pavilion (AOP) in Aurora, CO; the Denver Veterans Affairs Medical Center (DVAMC) in Aurora, CO; and the Neurology Clinic at the Denver Health Medical Center (DHMC) in Denver, CO.
-At the AOP, the fellow will attend separate clinics with recognized experts in MS and other neuroimmunological conditions, neuro-urology, neuro-ophthalmology, neuro-otology, and rehabilitation medicine, and may attend behavioral neurology, neuro-infectious disease, and palliative neurology clinics if they feel it appropriate for their interests.
-The fellow will participate in various clinical or research opportunities at the AOP.
-At DVAMC there is a MS clinic every Monday morning.
+University of Colorado offers a 1- to 2- year post-residency clinical fellowship in multiple sclerosis (MS) and related neuroimmunological disorders.
+Over the course of the fellowship, fellows participate in training at multiple locations and different venues.
+Training occurs at the University of Colorado Hospital Anschutz Outpatient Pavilion (AOP) and Anschutz Inpatient Pavilion (AIP) in Aurora, CO; the Rocky Mountain Regional Veterans Administration Medical Center (RMR VAMC) in Aurora, CO; and the Neurology Clinic at the Denver Health Medical Center (DHMC) in Denver, CO.
+At the AOP, fellows see patients in clinics supervised by recognized experts in MS and other neuroimmunological conditions, neuro-urology, neuro-ophthalmology, neuro-otology, and rehabilitation medicine, and may attend behavioral neurology, neuro-infectious disease, and palliative neurology clinics according to their clinical interests.
+Fellows participate in various clinical or research opportunities at the AOP.
+At RMR VAMC, there is MS clinic every Monday morning.
 At DHMC, there are two afternoon clinics per month dedicated to MS patients.
-It is expected that the fellow will spend ~65% time seeing patients and 35% time performing clinical research or studying various aspects of MS and other neuroimmunological conditions.
-The fellow will interact with the physicians, nurse practitioners, physician assistants, and support staff at all locations, including fellowship-trained experts in the subspecialty areas.
-The fellow will attend the American Academy of Neurology and at least one MS-specific national or international conference.
-The fellow may attend and give a presentation of clinical research results at one or more meetings.
-There will be no traditional on-call duties for inpatient care, but the fellow will share in call for baclofen pump patients.

 Methods of Evaluation